Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Conclusion

 \section{Conclusion}

-In this paper we developed a novel framework for the prediction of shear stress indices, such as the WSS, integrating Full Order Models techniques with surrogate models; in particular we obtained high fidelity data from blood flow modeling via Finite Volumes discretization in order to train Graph Neural Networks.
-This approach overcomes the traditional mesh refinement problem, as GNNs can yield instantaneous evaluations on the input meshes, which can be made of different number of nodes.
-GNNs exhibit good qualitative performances in predicting WSS and OSI, providing an alternative tool to monitor shear stress peaks at different volume sizes and consequently to quantify the risk of ruptures or dissections in the TAA.
+In this paper, we developed a novel framework for the prediction of shear stress indices, such as the WSS, integrating Full Order Models techniques with surrogate models; in particular, we obtained high fidelity data from blood flow modeling via Finite Volumes discretization in order to train Graph Neural Networks.
+This approach overcomes the traditional mesh refinement problem, as GNNs can yield instantaneous evaluations on the input meshes, which can be made of different numbers of nodes.
+GNNs exhibit good qualitative performance in predicting WSS and OSI, both on interpolation and extrapolation tasks, providing an alternative tool to monitor shear stress peaks at different volume sizes and consequently to quantify the risk of ruptures or dissections in the TAA.